openvinotoolkit/openvino/CONTRIBUTING.md

 In order to build the project, follow the [build instructions for your specific OS](https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/build.md).

-### 3. Familiarize yourself with component you'll be working with
+### 3. Familiarize yourself with the component you'll be working with

 Choose the component your Good First Issue is related to.
 You can run tests to make sure it is working correctly.